IvanIlagan/regexer-ruby/GETTING_STARTED.md

 - Standalone patterns

     These are pattern methods that have no parameters or if given a parameter, they don't accept Regexer::Models::Pattern objects but accepts a strict set of values OR required set of keyword arguments.
 These methods can be used on their own OR as values for other methods to make a chain.

 - Chainable Patterns

     These are pattern methods that not only accepts strict set of data types but it also accepts a Regexer::Models::Pattern objects as parameters.
 What makes these methods chainable is that all of the methods used here all return a Regexer::Models::Pattern object.
 Given that, we can call another pattern method to be used as the paramater instead of the other data types for added expressiveness.

+- Value Builder Methods

+    These are methods that helps in building values that are compatible to be accepted as parameters of the pattern methods.

 - Single Entity Value